You will measure the performance of two different programs each on two

 to make sure that the loop is really the same except for the jump

-lines of assembly language are the loop, or understanding the
+trouble identifying what lines of assembly language are the loop, or

 While you are looking at the assembly language versions, you should also count how many instructions are executed each time through the loop.
 By putting this together with your cycle count data, you should be able to calculate the CPI for each version of the loop.
 By this I mean not the overall CPI of the full program (or even of that portion that is between the starting and stopping of the timer) but rather the CPI of the looping itself, based on just how many instructions are done per additional trip around the loop and how many extra cycles that takes.